ePages-de/epages-devportal/_posts/2017/2017-08-01-going-forward.md

 - as small as possible (don't want to maintain so much code)
 - fast and working in parallel

-The first two requirements are met, and it's fast, because it's Go {% emoji wink %}, but actually there is no parallel implementation present yet.
+The first two requirements are met, and it's fast, because it's Go 😉, but actually there is no parallel implementation present yet.

 **Go** features that make things nice: